DaveKT/ToT-Robotics-Sphero/docs/Examples/ColorMe.md

 ## Color Me

 This is the first app for the first day.
-It's primary purpose it to get the students some practice with connecting to the Sphero or Ollie and useing the IDE to drag, order, and update command blocks.
+It's primary purpose it to get the students some practice with connecting to the Sphero or Ollie and using the IDE to drag, order, and update command blocks.

 ### Behavior